AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-57086-orders-placed-from-non-default-websites-with-terms-conditions-processed-incorrectly.md

 ## Issue

-While using a multi-store setup with Async order processing, orders placed on any websites/stores other than the main website are rejected due to issues with scope handling on the queue consumer code.
+While using a multi-store setup with AsyncOrder processing, orders placed on any websites/stores other than the main website are rejected due to issues with scope handling in the queue consumer code.

 <u>Steps to reproduce</u>:

 1. Install [!DNL RabbitMQ] and execute `bin/magento setup:upgrade` to create the queues for [!DNL RabbitMQ].
-1. Configure Async order processing with:
+1. Configure AsyncOrder processing with:

     ```bash
     bin/magento setup:config:set --checkout-async 1